tinyplex/tinybase/site/guides/3_schemas_and_persistence/5_custom_persistence.md

 To build a custom Persister, you should provide four functions:

 - `getPersisted`, an asynchronous function which will fetch content from the persistence layer (or `null` or `undefined` if not present).
 - `setPersisted`, an asynchronous function which will send content to the persistence layer.
-- `startListeningToPersisted`, a function that will register a `didChange` listener on underlying changes to the persistence layer.
+- `addPersisterListener`, a function that will register a `listener` listener on underlying changes to the persistence layer.
+You can return a listening handle that will be provided again when `delPersisterListener` is called.
-- `stopListeningToPersisted`, a function that will unregister the listener from the underlying changes to the persistence layer.
+- `delPersisterListener`, a function that will unregister the listener from the underlying changes to the persistence layer.
+It receives whatever was returned from your `addPersisterListener` implementation.
+  @returns A reference to the new Persister object.

 Note that the first two functions are synchronous and must return promises.
 The latter two are synchronous and should return `void`.

+This API changed in v4.0.0.
+Any custom persisters created on previous versions should be upgraded.
+Most notably, the `setPersisted` function parameter is provided with a `getContent` function to get the content from the Store itself, rather than being passed pre-serialized JSON. `addPersisterListener` has been renamed `addPersisterListener`, and `addPersisterListener` has been renamed `delPersisterListener`.

 This example creates a custom Persister object that persists the Store to a local string called `storeJson` and which would automatically load by polling